 “I had a shoulder joint replacement,” one MySpondylitisTeam member wrote.
 Another replied, “My surgery was over two years ago now — I’m definitely thankful that I had it!”

 Have you experienced shoulder pain while living with AS?
 How did you manage it?
-Comment below, or start a new conversation on MySpondylitisTeam.
+Comment below, or start a conversation by posting on your Activities page.

 Get updates directly to your inbox.